streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Copying

-Copy relevant quest folder.
+Copy the relevant quest folder.
 Some contain multiple quests, in such case copy only what you need.

 Some quests are entirely defined in a single file, some have additional answer class, custom interface or utility classes.

-# Adjust copy
+# Adjust the copy

 After the quest is copied it is necessary to adjust it a bit.